datadryad/dryad-app/app/views/layouts/_about.html.md

 <p><strong>Members</strong>: $40 per published research article</p>
 <p><strong>Non-Members</strong>: $50 per published research article</p>

 <p>A journal (or journals) with an active subscription may make an unlimited number of submissions for a fixed, up-front cost.
 Publishers or groups that publish more than one journal can set up a subscription to cover all or any number of journals.
 The cost is calculated based on the total number of research articles published by the journal(s) in the prior year.
-The minimum contract duration is two years.
-Submission integration is required for subscribing journals.</p>
+The minimum contract duration is two years. <a href="#submission-integration">Submission integration</a> is required for subscribing journals.</p>

 <h5>II.
 Usage-Based Plan </h5>
 <p>Based on actual number of published research datasets</p>